zepingyu0512/zepingyu0512.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year PhD student at the University of Manchester (starting in September 2023).
-Currently, I am interested in understanding the internal mechanisms of large language models and leveraging the interpretability findings to enhance the performance of downstream tasks.
+I am a second-year PhD student at the University of Manchester (started in September 2023).
+Currently, I am interested in understanding the internal mechanisms of large language models and leveraging the interpretability findings to enhance the performance of downstream tasks and design safer models.
 I believe mechanistic interpretability is the key to AGI.

 I was previously an AI researcher at Tencent from 2020 to 2022, where I focused on using AI algorithms for computer security.
-I graduated from Shanghai Jiao Tong University in 2020 with a Master’s Degree, and graduated from Shanghai Jiao Tong Universityin 2017 with a Bachelor’s Degree.
+I graduated from Shanghai Jiao Tong University in 2020 with a Master’s Degree, and graduated from Shanghai Jiao Tong University in 2017 with a Bachelor’s Degree.

 # 🔥 News